SebastienTs/AutoScanJ/README.md

 Software documentation for use with Micro-Manager: https://bit.ly/2tFiDyD<br/>
 software documentation for use with Leica LAS AF:  https://bit.ly/2DMxmMy<br/>

-For details, refer to the article **AutoScanJ: A Suite of ImageJ Macros for Intelligent Microscopy**.
+For details, refer to the article **AutoScanJ: A Suite of ImageJ Macros for Intelligent Microscopy** (to be published soon).

 Don't have a microscope at hand but still want to test the macros?